Ragav63/DynamicImageSdk/README.md

 # Dynamic Image SDK 🖼️

-A lightweight, flexible Android SDK for dynamic image grids, interactive dialogs, and custom click handling — built with Glide and PhotoView.
+Easily display dynamic image grids with optional full-screen dialogs and Jetpack Compose support.
+Flexible for any Android project — handles URLs, resource IDs, and file paths seamlessly.

+# 🚀 What’s New in v1.0.14
+Jetpack Compose support

 # 🚀 What’s New in v1.0.12